 How Compression Socks Help Edema (Swelling)

-As the name suggests, compression socks apply continuous, consistent pressure to your feet and lower legs.
+As the name suggests, compression socks work by applying continuous, consistent pressure to your feet and lower legs.

 If you have edema, this can help: